Bearded Collie Temperament: What's Good About 'Em, What's Bad About 'Em

-Lively and playful, good-natured and stable, this animated breed is famous for the "Beardie Bounce" that represents his happy, carefree attitude about the world.
+Lively, playful, and good-natured, this animated breed is famous for the "Beardie Bounce" – a bounding yo-yo leap that represents his happy, carefree attitude about the world.

 Some Bearded Collies are rowdier than others, but most tend to jump up into your face unless taught otherwise.

 This athletic dog needs a good amount of exercise to satisfy his high energy, especially when young.

 More urgently, he needs constructive activities (herding, hiking, agility, pet therapy, watching over other pets) to occupy his inquisitive mind.